Team-Inventrix/EcoThaili-API/README.md

         ```bash
         docker compose up --build
         ```
-        > Tis command starts containers with existing images, rebuilding only if necessary.
+        > This command starts containers with existing images, rebuilding only if necessary.

         or,